 php artisan serve

-This command launches the built-in development server, making your application accessible via a web browser.
-By default, Laravel serves your application at http://localhost:8000/test-log, but the command output will specify the exact address.
+This command launches the built-in development server, making your app accessible via a web browser.
+By default, Laravel serves your app at http://localhost:8000/test-log, but the command output will specify the exact address.

 View the logs in Axiom